 - Hail damage is not something that should never be repaired or even estimated on a mobile basis.
 Hail estimates require accurate information that can only be done inside under special lighting with line boards.

-Another question that we get is why, if you can do a lot of repairs on a mobile basis, did you decide to open a physical shop?
+Another question we get is why did you decide to open a shop if you can do a lot of the repairs on a mobile basis?

 There is a good bit of overhead that comes with having a shop.
 However, having a shop allows us to perform the highest quality paintless dent repairs possible.
 As tools, techniques, and the build quality of vehicles change we are able to repair damage that just simply wasn’t possible all that many years ago.
 We now see damage that isn’t measured in inches but can be measured in feet, and this as you can imagine requires some very in-depth work.
 These larger damage repairs also have us dealing with insurance claims and adjusters more than ever before.
 Adding insurance companies into the mix can and will add extra layers of administrative work as well as having to wait on approval from them before we can start or continue the repair which can add a day or two to the repair process.
 This is just not feasible for a mobile repair.

 When dealing with mobile repairs we do have a mobile service fee to come out to your location.
 Our current mobile service fee (as of March 2023) is $79.95.
 This fee covers our technicians’ time to load their tools into their vehicle, drive to and from your location, and unload and reset their tools at the shop.
 We also, on some occasions, need to provide extra coverage for them at the shop while they are out on location (we can’t close the shop just to come out and fix a dent).